-It takes place during the spring bank holiday week, setting off from West Lancs early evening on Friday 24th May, travelling through the night we arrive in Mont-Godinne in time for breakfast.
-At the end of the week we set off early morning on Sunday 2nd June, arriving back in Lancashire in the evening.
+It takes place during the spring bank holiday week, setting off from West Lancs early evening on Friday 22nd May, travelling through the night we arrive in Mont-Godinne in time for breakfast.
+At the end of the week we arrive back in Lancashire on Sunday 31st May

 The event takes place in the Ardennes region of Southern Belgium, midway between Brussels and Luxembourg.
 We base ourselves in the pretty village of Mont-Godinne in a property that belongs to the Belgian Catholic Scouting Association.
 Camping in tents we also have use of indoor toilets, showers and communal areas.

 The Ardennes Adventure is all about the activities, throughout the week you get to choose 3 activities that you want to experience and improve your skill level in.
 For each of the activities you choose, you spend 2 full days experiencing the thrill and exciting that it has to offer.
 The activities on offer are: